 3. Not Having to Dip into Retirement Funds to Pay Bills

 That said, no matter your age, make sure to never borrow from your retirement account.
 It’s not a good idea!
-It’s an asset that is protected from liquidation in a bankruptcy, and also from lawsuits.
+It’s an asset that is largely protected from liquidation in a bankruptcy, and also from lawsuits.
 The fee to withdraw from a retirement account early also isn’t worth it, and once you pull the money out, it can open it up to creditors.

 4. Paying Back Family Members